Azure-Samples/java-microservices-aks-lab/docs/06_openlab_events_aks.md

 You should add the connection string to the `telemetry` event hub in your Key Vault so the microservices can safely retrieve this value.

    > **Note**: As an alternative you can use the Managed Identity of your microservice to connect to the event hub.
-For this challenge however you will store the connection string in your Key Vault.
+For this lab however you will store the connection string in your Key Vault.
 You can use the following guidance to implement these changes: [Authenticate a managed identity with Azure Active Directory to access Event Hubs Resources](https://docs.microsoft.com/azure/event-hubs/authenticate-managed-identity?tabs=latest).

 The connection to the event hub needs to be stored in the `spring.kafka.properties.sasl.jaas.config` application property.
 Store its value in a Key Vault secret named `SPRING-KAFKA-PROPERTIES-SASL-JAAS-CONFIG`.